DETROIT PEOPLES PLATFORM IS HONORED TO SUPPORT THE ONGOING WORK OF THE JUSTICE FOR BENITEAU RESIDENTS GROUP. THANK YOU FOR FIGHTING BACK!

 Detroit People’s Platform supports the hard work of the Just Beniteau Residents.
-The group has been meeting frequently since last year to address their unanswered concerns and demands around the public funded Fiat Chrysler expansion.
+The group has been meeting frequently since 2019 to address their unanswered concerns and demands around the public funded Fiat Chrysler, now Stellantis, expansion.

 Many of the residents in the group have lived there since the 1960s.
 Some are third generation residents.
 Some have lived there their whole life.
 They all have a real love for their homes and incredible love for their community.
 They have been disrespected and dismissed by Mayor Duggan and Fiat Chrysler.

 On January 30, 2020 residents presented these demands through public comment at a meeting hosted by the Legislative Policy Division(LPD) on amendments to the Community Benefits Ordinance.